grecht/tyndp_to_pypsa/README.md

 # Data Sources & Brief Descriptions
 ## TYNDP data in form of excel files: https://tyndp.entsoe.eu/maps-data/
 The excel file for TYNDP 20XY can be found in folder `20XY/`.
-Some notes about their format:
+Some notes about the data:
 - Each file has a different structure and uses different column names
 - The project descriptions in the files may contain different information than the project descriptions on the TYNDP website
 - Only the substation's names are included, but not their coordinates